-Five things to know about Robert F. Smith, the man who’s paying off Morehouse grads’ student loans
+Five things to know about Morehouse donor Robert F. Smith

 Though Smith has largely stayed out of the spotlight, he lives it up in other ways.
 In 2015, during his nuptials to actress and former Playboy model Hope Dworaczyk on the Amalfi Coast, the wedding singers included John Legend, Seal and Brian McKnight.

 His love of music is reflected in the names of two of his sons, Hendrix and Legend – a homage to music icons Jimi Hendrix and John Legend.
+Smith also reportedly owns one of Elton John’s old pianos.